RockefellerArchiveCenter/DTeamDocs/values.md

 ## Engage and empower users.

-We serve multiple constituencies and always work for the good of others.
-Engage with users to understand their needs, prioritize solutions, and produce outcomes that provide high-quality and useful services for researchers, donors and RAC staff.
-Provide the care, resources, and training necessary for users to feel empowered to use and troubleshoot systems.
-Approach work with empathy and humility: listening before solving, valuing the labor and expertise of others, and recognizing that we still have room to learn.
+We engage directly with multiple user communities - including researchers, donors and our colleagues at the RAC - to understand their needs, prioritize solutions, and provide high-quality and useful services and products.
+In every aspect of our work, we are committed to providing the care, resources, and training necessary to empower users as they interact with systems.
+As a result, we aspire to approach our work with empathy and humility: listening before solving, valuing the labor and expertise of others, and recognizing that we still have room to learn.

 ## Provide ethical access
 ### Respect researchers' privacy.

-Support remote and on-site researchers' right to privacy and confidentiality with an understanding of how usability and accessibility enable self-determination.
-Advocate for sensible data retention policies and gathering minimal data.
+We advocate for our researchers' right to privacy and confidentiality, in both on-site and remote research environments, by promoting an understanding the role of usability and accessibility in enabling self-determination.
+When implementing systems, we look to minimize the amount of user data gathered and stored, and provide mechanisms to facilitate sensible data retention policies.

 ### Support broad and equitable access to archival materials.

-Advocate for an inclusive community of researchers and research methodologies by supporting and developing systems and processes that enable all researchers to discover, evaluate and retrieve archival materials.
-Remove barriers to access by supporting timely archival processing, open access by default, and clear and transparent use policies.
-Strive to create an inclusive and accessible user experience guided by the principles of universal design.
+As a team, we develop and support systems and processes that enable researchers to discover, evaluate and retrieve archival materials using a multiplicity of research methodologies.
+We promote a more inclusive researcher community and accessible research experience by supporting efficient archival processing, open access by default, clear and transparent use policies, and user experience guided by the principles of universal design.

 ## Collaborate
 ### Build networks, not silos.

-Break down silos between people, departments, and institutions by implementing systems that are open and interoperable, using open-source standards and tools whenever possible.
-Harness colleagues' unique skills and expertise by seeking out opportunities for collaboration.
-Recognize that information work and infrastructure maintenance are often devalued and invisible, and practice care for ourselves and our colleagues in valuing that labor.
+Our work seeks to break down silos between people, departments, and institutions.
+We prioritize open-source systems that maximize interoperability through the use of open, community-maintained standards and harness our colleagues' unique skills and expertise by seeking out opportunities for collaboration.
+Recognizing that information work and infrastructure maintenance are often devalued and invisible, we practice care for ourselves and our colleagues by valuing that labor.

 ### Practice intentional communication.

-Start by listening and move towards collective action.
-Create safe spaces in which ideas and feedback are heard and understood, and timely responses are provided.
+When working with our colleagues, external stakeholders, or each other, we always start by listening and move towards collective action.
+We create safe spaces in which ideas are heard and understood with intentionality, and take concrete actions to respond to feedback in a timely fashion.

 ## Create a culture of learning
 ### Learn constantly by taking strategic risks.

-Embrace and learn from failure to inform future decisions.
-Strive for excellence, but don’t let the pursuit of perfection intimidate or immobilize your efforts.
-Test solutions and workflows out before implementation and learn through small, iterative changes.
-Take informed risks, but use safety nets like version control and backups to reduce downtime.
+Recognizing that fear of failure and the unknown can be a barrier to learning, we seek instead to accept the inevitability of failure, minimize its negative effects, and use it as an opportunity to learn.
+We prefer to implement series of small, iterative and testable changes to systems and workflows, and take informed risks using safety nets like version control and backups to reduce downtime.

 ### Invest in yourself and the profession.

-All parts of the archival enterprise are connected; we rely on each other’s skills, knowledge, and advocacy.
-Develop your expertise and share it with others through contributions to documentation, forums, presentations, publications, and professional organizations.
-Seek to build community by promoting broad dissemination of knowledge and collective skill-sharing through any means available.
-Practice and advocate for ethical labor practices, and challenge hierarchical models that harm the community by reproducing contingency and precarity.
+We believe that all parts of the archival enterprise are connected, and that we therefore rely on our colleagues' skills, knowledge, and advocacy just as they rely on ours.
+We are committed to developing our individual expertise, and then sharing it with others through contributions to documentation, forums, presentations, publications, and professional organizations.
+Throughout this process, we seek to build community by promoting the broad dissemination of knowledge and collective skill-sharing through any means available.
+As a part of professional and practice-based communities, we advocate for ethical labor practices, and challenge hierarchical models that harm the community by reproducing contingency and precarity.